orvi-tmp/learning-c-with-pebble/chapter06.md

             return n * fact(n-1);
     }

-For recursion to work correctly, the problem being solved must have have two properties: a *base case* that defines where the recursion stops and a *next case* that defines how the next step is computed, given the current step have a value.
+For recursion to work correctly, the problem being solved must have have two properties: a *base case* that defines where the recursion stops and a *next case* that defines how the next step is computed, given the current step has a value.
 In the factorial example, the *base case* is *n = 1*, where we simply define that *1! = 1*.
 The *next case* is the step where, given we have the value `n`, we generate a factorial as `n * fact(n-1)`.

 Another classic example of recursion is the computation of Fibonacci sequences.
 In Chapter 5, we gave the an example of this computation using a do/while loop: